 We noticed an increase in podcast downloads and the platforms seem to reward us for consistent uploads.

-More social video projects
+More social video clients

 Video Podcasts & Talking Heads